 Plus, the interior seating is also expected to be flexible and reconfigurable.

-How much to rent?
+So, how much to rent?

 That’s yet to be determined, but we can’t wait to hear.
-(Get a preview of the 2022 minibus concept car here.)

 Final Thoughts on Renting a VW Bus

 So, now that we’ve covered the most important information before you rent a VW bus, does the possibility seem a little closer to becoming a reality?